rehab

 Sobriety in Crisis

 The world seems to be a topsy-turvey place these days.
 The Coronavirus is wreaking havoc across the globe and yet, here in Miami, vacationers exist as if nothing is wrong.
-The constant onslaught of horrid news, crisis posturing, and the urge to let loose the anxiety that is building can be a recipe for disaster for an addict.
+The constant onslaught of horrid news, crisis posturing, and the urge to let loose the anxiety that is building can be a recipe for disaster for a person with addiction.

 This is nothing new for us here in Florida.
 Soon, we’ll be entering hurricane season, when – despite the beauty and perfection of our surroundings – there’s always a feeling of apprehension for when the next named storm will be announced and where it will go.